This peach cake is a true show-stopper. Not only is it beautiful, but it’s perfectly sweet and loaded with fresh peach flavor!

 Use canned peaches to make sure the peaches stay nice and orange inside the cake.
 Fresh peaches can be tossed in a little lemon juice to keep them bright.
 Mixing the peaches in an acidic ingredient before adding them to the cake batter will prevent them from turning brown.

 Yes.
-It is a good idea to peel peaches before baking.
-The peach skin tends to peel away and shrink when heated, making unappetizing, chewy pieces inside the baked goods.
+It is a good idea to peel peaches before baking, whether it’s in this cake, Peach Crumble, or any other peach recipe.
+The skin tends to peel away and shrink when heated, making unappetizing, chewy pieces inside the baked goods.
 You can easily avoid this simply by removing the peach skin!

 - ¾ cup butter, softened